kavitakeenable/kavi2/README.md

 **use of the Git commands - commit, clone, push, and pull**

 > **git add** to stage changes, **commit** them with git commit, and push them to the remote repository with git push.
-This process enabled you to integrate your Doxify documentation into a GitHub repository and manage it under centralised version control
+This process enabled you to integrate your Docsify documentation into a GitHub repository and manage it under centralised version control

 > - **Commit**: The git commit command is used to permanently store the changes made to code.
 Whenever you make changes to your code that you want to keep, you create a "commit" that contains a brief description of the changes you made.
 This helps keep track of the project's history.